 The Cooperative Institute for the North Atlantic Region (CINAR) is a regional CI that focuses on the U.S. northeast continental shelf (NES) from Cape Hatteras to Nova Scotia—one of the world's most highly productive marine ecosystems.
 The structure and dynamics of the NES ecosystem are strongly influenced by local, regional, and basin-scale environmental factors and by a range of human activities including fishing, the discharge of nutrients and other pollutants, and coastal development.
 There is also a growing recognition of ecological, and related sociological and economic impacts from climate change and ocean acidification in the region.

-CINAR is a consortium of five partner institutions that together span the region and provide the required breadth, depth and quality of scientific expertise, instrumentation, models, and facilities to address NOAA needs.
-Partners include the University of Maryland Center for Environmental Science (UMCES), Rutgers University (RU), the Woods Hole Oceanographic Institution (WHOI), the University of Maine (UME), and the Gulf of Maine Research Institute (GMRI).
+CINAR is a consortium of eight partner institutions that together span the region and provide the required breadth, depth and quality of scientific expertise, instrumentation, models, and facilities to address NOAA needs.
+Partners include the Woods Hole Oceanographic Institution (WHOI), Gulf of Maine Research Institute (GMRI), Rutgers University (Rutgers), University of Maryland Center for Environmental Science (UMCES), University of Maryland Eastern Shore (UMES), University of Massachusetts Dartmouth - School for Marine Science and Technology (SMAST), University of Maine (UMaine), and University of Rhode Island (URI).
 The CINAR Program Office is located at WHOI, led by Don Anderson (Director) and Mindy Richlen (Associate Director).

 The National Harmful Algal Bloom Committee (NHC) has been established for the purpose of providing a collective voice of the academic, management and stakeholder communities interested in national HAB issues.
 The need for such a committee was identified in HARRNESS (Harmful Algal Research and Response: A National Environmental Science Strategy, 2005), which outlined the new U.S. National Program for HABs.